MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

   developer guide).
 * DEV: production license (only MicroEJ sales & Customer Care team distribute this version).

-The list of supported MicroEJ Architectures can be found here https://developer.microej.com/mej32-embedded-runtime-architectures/#arch
+The supported MicroEJ Architectures are listed here https://developer.microej.com/mej32-embedded-runtime-architectures/#arch

 The MicroEJ Architecture is either provided from: